Visuo-Haptic Object Perception for Robots: An Overview: Neural Basis of Visuo-Haptic Object Perception

 \section{Neural Basis of Visuo-Haptic Object Perception}

-The fact that there is no learning algorithm yet that reaches the level of proficiency of the human brain when it comes to recognizing objects illustrates how complex this cognitive task actually is \citep{Smith2018Developing, Kruger2013Deep, James2007Neural}.
+The fact that there is no learning algorithm yet that reaches the level of proficiency of the human brain when it comes to recognizing objects illustrates how complex this cognitive task actually is \citep{Smith2018Developing, Krueger2013Deep, James2007Neural}.
 The human brain is capable of performing it both quickly and accurately, even when the visual information available is incomplete or ambiguous.
 One reason might be that the brain can complement that `picture' with information from other sensory modalities at will; usually, it does this with haptics.
-However, it is also because the learning machinery in the human brain seems to be suited to learn from drastically different frequency distributions than those used in machine learning, as described by Smith et al., \citep{Smith2018Developing}.
+However, it is also because the learning machinery in the human brain seems to be suited to learn from drastically different frequency distributions than those used in machine learning, as described by \citet{Smith2018Developing}.
 In particular, infants seem to use curriculum learning constrained by their developing sensorimotor abilities and actions.
 However, what is in strong contrast with machine learning algorithms is that the learning machinery, at least in infants, is particularly effective in learning from extremely skewed frequency distributions, i.e., a very small number of instances are highly frequent while most other instances are encountered very rarely.
 For instance, in very young infants, more than 80\% of faces they are exposed to are from 2-3 individuals \citep{Smith2018Developing}.

-We argue that taking inspiration from the complementary nature of the sensory modalities and the processes in the brain that are involved in fusing the information they provide during object perception, might help build better robotic systems.
+We argue that taking inspiration from the complementary nature of the sensory modalities as well as processes in the brain that are involved in fusing the information they provide during object perception, might help build better robotic systems.
 While this topic is an active area of research and considerable new insights have been gained, there are still many aspects about the inner workings of the human brain during object perception that are not fully understood.

 In this section, we present a short review of what is known on visuo-haptic object perception and recognition in the brain (or more specifically in the cerebral cortex), focusing on the main organizational and functional principles that can serve as a basis for computational modelling given the complexity of this topic and the abundance of research available.